Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Related Work

-Different solutions have been proposed to improve the parametric estimation of aleatoric uncertainty, including a Bayesian treatment of variance \cite{Stirn2020}, calibration by distribution matching via maximum mean discrepancy loss \cite{cui2020calibrated}, or modifying the loss function to include an additional hyperparameter to balance it \cite{Seitzer2022}.
-However, a recent study \cite{sluijterman2024optimal} demonstrated that training an MVE network that simultaneously predicts mean and variance leads to significantly worse predictions for both estimations, even when considering the above-mentioned modified losses.
-Interestingly, the same study shows that separately training the mean and variance networks led to equivalent or better predictions without modifying the loss.
-The same conclusion has been reached by other authors \cite{Skafte2019}, and verified by us in the work herein (see also \cref{sec: losses_comparison}).

-Nevertheless, we note that parametric deterministic models capable of estimating mean and aleatoric uncertainty without estimating epistemic uncertainty are not sufficient.
-This is also visible in \cref{fig: illustration} (Step 2), as the model has an overconfident mean outside the data support (see $x>10$).
-Furthermore, the inability to estimate epistemic uncertainty is problematic in itself, as discussed in the \cref{sec: introduction}.
-This motivates the need to consider methods that are capable of predicting both aleatoric and epistemic uncertainties while leading to mean predictions that are not overconfident outside the data support (as obtained by our method in Step 3 of \cref{fig: illustration}).
+Different solutions have been proposed to improve the parametric estimation of aleatoric uncertainty, including a Bayesian treatment of variance \cite{Stirn2020}, calibration by distribution matching via maximum mean discrepancy loss \cite{cui2020calibrated}, or modifying the loss function to include an additional balance hyperparameter \cite{Seitzer2022}.
+However, \citet{sluijterman2024optimal} demonstrated that training an MVE network that simultaneously predicts mean and variance leads to significantly worse predictions for both estimations compared to separate training, even when considering the above-mentioned modified losses (we independently reached the same conclusion while conducting our work; see \cref{sec:losses_comparison}).
+Nevertheless, we note that parametric deterministic models are insufficient if they only estimate mean and aleatoric uncertainty, without accounting for epistemic uncertainty.
+This is also visible in \cref{fig:illustration} (Step 2), as the model has an overconfident mean outside the data support (see $x>10$).
+Furthermore, the inability to estimate epistemic uncertainty is problematic in itself, as discussed in \cref{sec:introduction}.

-\subsection{Epistemic uncertainty}
+\subsection{Epistemic Uncertainty}

-Epistemic or model uncertainty is usually estimated by probabilistic models that impose a prior distribution on the model parameters \cite{Abdar2021}.
+Epistemic uncertainty is usually estimated by probabilistic models that impose a prior distribution on the model parameters \cite{Abdar2021}.
 Instead of finding point estimates as in deterministic models, they predict a posterior predictive distribution (PPD).
-Unfortunately, accurate and computationally tractable determination of the PPD is challenging in most cases, except for a few models like Gaussian processes where inference can be done exactly under strict assumptions and with limited data scalability \cite{Rasmussen2005}.
-Bayesian neural networks (BNNs) are more scalable, but the accuracy and scalability are strongly dependent on the type of Bayesian inference.
+Unfortunately, accurate and computationally tractable determination of the PPD is challenging in most cases, except for a few models like Gaussian processes, where inference can be done exactly under strict assumptions and with limited data scalability \cite{Rasmussen2005}.
+Bayesian neural networks (BNNs) are more scalable, but the accuracy and scalability are strongly dependent on the type of Bayesian inference \cite{Wilson2020, Wenzel2020, izmailov2021bayesian}.